Prospective Student Questions

 The transcript I uploaded to the application indicates completion of my degree.
 If admitted, do I need to provide another transcript?

 If an offer of admission is made, we must receive a final official transcript directly from your institution.
 Transcripts must be sent electronically or by mail.
-Details for submission can be found on our Admitted Students page.
+Details for submission can be found on our Admitted Students webpage.

 Self-Reported GPA